pchernikhowsky/TI-CUBE/README.md

 -  1x 72-pin header pin connector for daisy chaining multiple backplanes
 -  2x red LEDs for +5V and +12 power supply indication
 -  1x 4-pin Berg connector for +5V and +12V power supplies (compatible with a standard 3.5 in floppy power connector)

+# Future Expansion/Ideas

+## External Instructions
+The TMS 9900 has an interesting feature where a handful of instructions can be decoded external and used to trigger various hardware functions.
+These instructions are:

+## RAM Memory Expansion
+The base system memory board decodes the entire address space of the TMS 9900, but this is a maximum of 65536 bytes (64 kiB).
+A number of other computers based on the TMS 9900 (e.g., Cortex and the TI 990/10 and 990/12) used memory mappers to expand the memory space up to 1 MiB or more of RAM.
+The primary advantage of this expansion is that would allow running either [MDEX](http://www.stuartconner.me.uk/mini_cortex/mini_cortex.htm#using_mdex) or [Unix](http://www.stuartconner.me.uk/mini_cortex/mini_cortex.htm#using_unix), both courtesy of Stuart Conner.
+I'd really like to try this as it might allow a rudimentary mulituser system when equipped with multiple additional serial cards.

+## Floppy and/or Hard Drive Controller

 # Notes